MyckaellS/Portfolio/GlobalElectronics/README.md

 # Project Background
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+SmartPick Electronics is a global omni-channel retailer that sells a wide variety of household electronics via its website and store fronts.

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].
+- **Sales Trends:** Evalutaion of historical sales patterns across categories and countries, with a focus on Revenue, Order Volume, and Average Order Value (AOV).
+- **Product Performance:** Evaluation of product diversity and sales impact across time and regions with a focus on Revenue and Product Mix

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore sales trends can be found [here](https://public.tableau.com/app/profile/myckaell.silva5351/viz/SmartPick/Dashboard1).

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The companies main database structure as seen below consists of four tables: Sales, Products, Categories, Subcategories, Customers, and Stores with a total row count of 67,448 records.
 A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**
+- **Sales:** The main table that holds transactional data.
+- **Products:** A list of all products sold and their details
+- **Categories/Subcategories:** A list of classifications for products
+- **Customers:** Detailed information on customers that can be used for segmentation
+- **Stores:** Details about the stores' physical attributes

 [Entity Relationship Diagram here]